CPAN-Security/security.metacpan.org/_posts/2025-06-05-two-arg-open.md

 ---

 The 2-argument [open](https://metacpan.org/pod/perlfunc#open) function is insecure, because the filename can include the mode.
-If it is not properly validated, then files can be modified, truncated or a pipe to run an external command:
+If it is not properly validated, then files can be modified, truncated or in the case of a pipe character, run an external command.

     $file = "| echo Aha";
     open my $fh, $file;